-There are two types of Climate Reference Group meetings:

-Formal meetings:

-Quarterly two-hour meetings.
-QLDC will set the agenda in consultation with the Chairperson.
+There are two types of Climate Reference Group meetings: Formal Quarterly two-hour meetings.
+QLDC will set the agenda in meetings: consultation with the Chairperson.
 Group members are expected to prepare for and attend these meetings.

-Team meetings:

-Currently quarterly, in cadence with the formal meetings.
+Team meetings: Currently quarterly, in cadence with the formal meetings.
 The group sets the agenda, coordinated by the Chairperson and with support from officers.
-Agenda items are selected by the group and may include topics not defined in the scope of this Terms of Reference, such as learning and sharing opportunities.
-Frequency of team meetings may be changed by the group at any time.
-Attendance is voluntary.
+Agenda items are selected by the group and may include topics not defined in the scope of this Meeting Terms of Reference, such as learning and sharing opportunities.
+Frequency of team meetings may be changed structure and by the group at any time.
+Attendance is voluntary. frequency Meetings are during work hours and organised via a poll with the group.

-Meeting structure and frequency

-Meetings are during work hours and organised via a poll with the group.
 Meeting frequency may be changed as determined by the Chairperson and officers, with group consensus.
 QLDC will help facilitate meetings and ensure effective flow of information whilst enabling Climate Reference Group members to co-guide, co-design agenda items and facilitate sessions with QLDC staff and the Chairperson.

-Time commitment

-Each member should be able to contribute at minimum 1⁄2 day per quarter to prepare/attend/take actions from the quarterly formal meetings.
+Each member should be able to contribute at minimum $\frac{1}{2}$ day per guarter to Time prepare/attend/take actions from the quarterly formal meetings. commitment

-A unique place.
-An inspiring future.
-He Wāhi Tūhāhā.
-He Āmua Whakaohooho

 Any time spent preparing for or attending team meetings or working group meetings is voluntary.

-Honorarium Payment

-Members will receive an annual \$1,000 honorarium payment.

-This payment shall be payable at the start of the financial year on 1st July.
+Honorarium Payment Members will receive an annual \$1,000 honorarium payment.
+This payment shall be payable at the start of the financial year on 1 st July.
 For new members who start within a financial year a pro-rated payment will be provided.

-In the course of their duties members will receive information, whether in reports or through debate, that is confidential.
+Confidentiality & conflict of interest In the course of their duties members will receive information, whether in reports or through debate, that is confidential.
 Accordingly, members agree not to use or disclose confidential information for any purpose other than the purpose for which the information was supplied to the member.

-Confidentiality & conflict of interest

 Members will maintain a clear separation between their personal interests and their duties as CRG members in order to ensure that they are free from bias (whether real or perceived).
 Members will register any conflicts of interest and membership of any other voluntary, paid, or appointed roles.
 This register will be reviewed annually.
 Members are required to declare any financial conflict of interest and not participate in any discussion where a financial conflict may eventuate.